No matter how far along your child is in their high school experience, it’s not too soon (or too late!) to start thinking about college.

 Once you’ve had an initial discussion, start doing some research.
 Take a look at any schools your child has expressed an interest in and search for ones that have their intended major or match the experience they’re seeking (big/small, public/private, in-state/out-of-state, etc.).

-You can do much of this research online through college search sites like College Board or Cappex.
+You can do much of this research online through college search sites like Niche or Cappex.
 These sites make it easier to compare and contrast U.S. colleges based on your child’s preferences.
 If you have specific colleges in mind, we also suggest visiting their admissions websites.
 This is where your child can sign up to receive more information via mail and email.

 A quick reminder: If you do any of this research on your own, make sure to send it along to the rest of your family so they can check it out, too!